 Let’s Get Together is strengths-based, asking students what they, and others around them, can bring to creating a school environment where everyone feels safe and included.
 By using their own resources, they can experience the transformative power of making a difference.

 Quote below: From Dr Sue Stack’s 2015 Evaluation Report of the Let’s Get Together program:

-It is November 26, Action Day.
+“It is November 26, Action Day.
 I am standing in the school gymnasium and the energy is palpable – not just loud and buzzing, but focussed with a sense of a common purpose.
 Behind me is the theatre where student produced videos are showing.
 Around me are a multitude of booths, each manned by students speaking animatedly to a roving audience of students, parents, mentors or people from community organisations.

+I move around with my camera interviewing students, asking what their booth is about.
 Students impress me with their confidence, their articulateness, their passion, their knowledge, their commitment, their imagination and inventiveness.
 They have created a world of possibilities in concrete ways that their teachers could not imagine at the start of the program.
 They have made surveys, give-aways, activities, badges, cookies, T-shirts and even created a chill-out room as they try to help others become more aware of issues of discrimination and bullying.
 They know their stuff.
 It is pointy and powerful.

 This is more than students researching and presenting a topic.
 What I am seeing is the culmination of a journey that involved:

 - building empathy and perspective-taking through listening to stories from the Human Library;

 - deeper understanding into the cultural phenomenon of stereotyping and the legal issues of discrimination;